-Compared to original Option 1, Option 1 Modified provides a roadway realignment that will straighten the main access road, reduce its length by .28 miles and widen it by 6 feet.
-Vehicle miles traveled by residents daily will be reduced and emergency access will be improved.
+Compared to original Option 1, Option 1 Modified provides a roadway realignment that will straighten the main access road, reduce its length by .28 miles.24 mile, and widen it by 6 feet.
+Vehicle miles traveled by residents daily will be reduced, and emergency access will be improved.
 The emergency road has been extended to tie into the heart of Planning Area 1 near the fire staging area to permit more flexibility for OCFA in the event of an emergency.
-Compared to the San Antonio and Aspen Way access options, Option 1 Modified will have only one main entrance on Stonehaven with an emergency entrance out to Via Del Agua but will again minimally reduce vehicle miles traveled on a daily basis and provide for a shorter, wider road to Stonehaven.
-The traffic analysis for Option 1 in the FEIR remains unchanged as the number of lots and amount of traffic has not changed, except as set forth above.
+Compared to the San Antonio Road and Aspen Way access options, Option 1 Modified will have only one main entrance on Stonehaven Drive with an emergency entrance out to Via Del Agua but will again minimally reduce vehicle miles traveled on a daily basis and provide for a shorter, wider road to Stonehaven.
+Drive.
+The traffic analysis for Option 1 in the FEIRREIR remains unchanged as, because the number of lots and amount of traffic has not changed, except as set forth above.

 In a letter dated September 8, 2016, Linscott Law & Greenspan (LLG), traffic consultants, evaluated Option 1 Modified.
-The evaluation, which is attached hereto, concluded that Option 1 Modified will not change the project traffic generation forecast or distribution pattern.
-The evaluation also confirmed that the findings in the approved Traffic Impact Analysis Report (March 18, 2013), Traffic Impact Analysis Addendum (October 14, 2013) and Emergency Fire Evacuation Analysis (May 9, 2014) remain applicable.
+The evaluation, which is provided as Attachment E, concluded that Option 1 Modified will not change the project traffic generation forecast or the distribution pattern.
+The evaluation also confirmed that the findings in the approved Traffic Impact Analysis Report (March 18, 2013), the Traffic Impact Analysis Addendum (October 14, 2013), and the Emergency Fire Evacuation Analysis (May 9, 2014) remain applicable.
 LLG concluded that Option 1 Modified does not result in any new significant environmental effects related to traffic and does not change previous conclusions or analysis.

-Per CEQA Guidelines Section 15162, this roadway realignment is not a substantial change requiring major revisions, a substantial change with respect to circumstances under which the project is being undertaken or new information not known with respect to the FEIR as analyzed.
+Per CEQA Guidelines Section §15162, this roadway realignment is not a substantial change requiring major revisions, a substantial change with respect to circumstances under which the project is being undertaken or new information not known with respect to the FEIRREIR as analyzed.